-- increasing our presence and product offering in specialty products end markets; - further developing value-added capabilities to maximize margins; - optimizing our product mix and keeping operating costs low; - effectively positioning our Oil & Gas Proppants facilities and utilizing our supply chain network and logistics capabilities to meet our customers' needs; - evaluating both expansion opportunities and other acquisitions; and, - maintaining financial strength and flexibility.
+- increasing our presence and product offering in specialty products end markets; - optimizing our product mix and further developing value-added capabilities to maximize margins; - effectively positioning our Oil & Gas Proppants facilities to optimally serve our customers; - optimizing our supply chain network and leveraging our logistics capabilities to meet our customers' needs; - evaluating both Greenfield and Brownfield expansion opportunities and other acquisitions; and, - maintaining financial strength and flexibility.

 For additional information about our key business strategies, see the discussion under "Our Company-Our Business Strategy" in Item 1.
-Business."
+Business.